philipturner/ue5-nanite-macos/README.md

 ---

-I was able to extract a screenshot of the Nanite state.
+I somehow extracted a screenshot of the Nanite debug view.
 I have to avoid clicking the editor window, or else my Mac freezes.
 Otherwise, I can still perform everyday actions like working in Xcode and using Google Chrome.

 ![Nanite Debug Views](./Documentation/NaniteDebugViews.png)